Curve Classes on Rationally Connected Varieties: Preliminaries

 \section{Preliminaries}

-\begin{definition} Let $X$ be smooth projective variety over $\mathbb{C}$.
-It is rationally connected if there is a rational curve passing through $2$ general points of $X$.
-By a free (resp.\-very free) curve in $X$ we mean a rational curve $C\subset X$ with $T_X|_{C}$ non-negative (resp.\-ample).
-It is well-known that $X$ to be rationally connected is equivalent to the existence of very free curves on $X$. \end{definition}
+\begin{definition} \emph{Let $X$ be smooth projective variety over $\mathbb{C}$.
+It is \emph{ rationally connected} if there is a rational curve passing through $2$ general points of $X$.
+By a \emph{free (resp.~very free) curve} in $X$ we mean a rational curve $C\subset X$ with $T_X|_{C}$ non-negative (resp.~ample).
+It is well-known that for $X$ to be rationally connected is equivalent to the existence of very free curves on $X$.} \end{definition}

-\begin{definition} Let $C$ be a connected nodal curve, $X$ any variety, we call a map $f: C \to X$ a stable map if every component of $C$ which is mapped to constant are either: \begin{itemize} \item A curve with arithmetic genus $>1$ \item A curve with arithmetic genus $1$ with at least $1$ nodal point. \item A curve with arithmetic genus $0$ with at least $3$ nodal points. \end{itemize}
+\begin{definition} \emph{Let $C$ be a connected nodal curve.
+Let $X$ be a variety.
+We call a map $f: C \to X$ a \emph{stable map} if every component of $C$ which is mapped to a point is either: \begin{itemize} \item A curve with arithmetic genus $>1$ \item A curve with arithmetic genus $1$ with at least $1$ nodal point. \item A curve with arithmetic genus $0$ with at least $3$ nodal points. \end{itemize}}